CaylaDenning/cayladenning.github.io/_posts/2018-11-13-cpp-job-system.md

 I do this so that I can easily store both the function pointer to the job, and the arguments that need to be passed in.
-This does come add a limitation to the system that if you were to pass in an argument that was allocated on the stack, then it could cause problems when actually executing the job.
+This does come add a limitation to the system that if you were to pass in an argument that was allocated on the stack, then it could cause problems when actually invoking the job.

 With the `CpuJob` definition, I can now store a queue of `CpuJob`'s and make a simple interface for adding jobs.
 In order to eliminate the most contention, the